This post is about the classic result from 1983 on authenticated broadcast against a Byzantine adversary:

 Complexity measures and Notes

-Every party sends at most two values, and each value may contain $O(t)$ signatures.
+Every party sends at most two chains, each of length at most $t+1$ (that is, $O(t)$ signatures).
 The total communication is $O(n^2t)$ signatures.

 Here is an open question: for $t<n$, reduce communication to $o(n^3)$ against some type of adaptive adversary, or perhaps show that $O(n^3)$ is required under some conditions.